JeremyWarui/JeremyWarui/README.md

 I am Jeremy Warui.

-* Currently learning Software Engineering at ALX
+* Graduate from Software Engineering at ALX
-* I am looking forward to collaborate
+* I am looking forward to collaborate, work and engage
-* You can get me through my email jerywarne7@gmail.com
+* You can get me through my email jmwangi0x01@gmail.com
 * Anyways, you can check my previous work and trials too during my learning season.
 * Thank you